seracio/annotation/README.md

 ## Disclaimer

-Annotations have become really importants for data visualization.
+Annotations have become really importants for data visualization those days.
 This React component allows you to easily create small annotations in SVG charts.
-It is not as powerfull as the great [`react-annotation`](https://react-annotation.susielu.com/) by Susie Lu but can be useful in basic use-cases (which represents 95% of mines).
+It is not as powerfull as the great [react-annotation](https://react-annotation.susielu.com/) by Susie Lu but is way more simple.

+It is a single component which analyzes its children (only circles for now), build an enclosing circle, and then properly places an arrow connetor to link the given label and its coordinates (relatives to the previously computed enclosing circle).

 ## Install